slabgorb/flatbot/README.md

-# Hubot
+# Flatbot

-This is a version of GitHub's Campfire bot, hubot.
-He's pretty cool.
+This is a version of GitHub's Campfire bot, hubot, customized for Flat World Knowledge.

 This version is designed to be deployed on [Heroku][heroku].
-This README was generated for you by hubot to help get you started.
-Definitely update and improve to talk about your own instance, how to use and deploy, what functionality he has, etc!
+Flatbot is on heroku at http://flatbot.herokuapp.com/ but you won't find any web presence.

 [heroku]: http://www.heroku.com

-### Testing Hubot Locally
+### Testing Flatbot Locally

-You can test your hubot by running the following.
+You can test flatbot by running the following.
+Note that we use the Flowdock adapter.

-    % bin/hubot
+    % bin/hubot -a flowdock -n flatbot

 You'll see some start up output about where your scripts come from and a prompt.